uark-photon-team-01/photon/DATABASE-README.md

 ### Network/UDP Issues
 If equipment broadcasts aren't working:
 1. Check firewall settings allow UDP ports 7500 and 7501
-2. Verify the correct network IP is set in the application
+2. Verify the correct broadcast IP is set in the application

 ---